Pat Martino: Career

 Martino played and recorded early in his career with Lloyd Price, Willis Jackson, and Eric Kloss.
 He also worked with jazz organists Charles Earland, Richard "Groove" Holmes, Jack McDuff, Don Patterson, Trudy Pitts, Jimmy Smith, Gene Ludwig, Ray Allen (Raymond Chenot) and Joey DeFrancesco.

 In 1980, Martino suffered a hemorrhaged arteriovenous malformation that caused a "near-fatal seizure".
 The resulting surgery, which removed part of his brain, left him with amnesia and no recollection or knowledge of his career or how to play the instrument that made him successful.
-He said he came out of surgery with complete forgetfulness, and had to learn to focus on the present rather than the past or the possible future.
+Martino said he came out of surgery with complete forgetfulness, and had to learn to focus on the present rather than the past or the possible future.
 He had to completely re-learn how to play.

 He was subsequently chosen as Guitar Player of the Year in the Down Beat magazine Readers' Poll of 2004.
 In 2006, Mobile Fidelity Sound Lab reissued his album East! on Ultradisc UHR SACD.

 In 2017, he created a series of educational videos, A Study of the Opposites and How They Manifest on the Guitar.

+Martino's recording career spanned more than 150 releases across multiple major jazz labels, with his work distributed among Prestige, Blue Note, Muse Records and HighNote Records, among others.
+His discography spans a variety of sounds, such as soul-jazz organ trio work, fusion experimentation, and his post-recovery mainstream recordings.